01 of 03

 Fixing a Garbage Disposal Drain Clog

-If your disposal is draining very slowly or not at all, the problem is most likely in the drain trap—the P- or S-shaped plumbing fitting located right after the disposal discharge pipe.
+If your disposal is draining very slowly or not at all, the problem is most likely in the drain trap—the P- or S-shaped plumbing fitting that is located right after the disposal discharge pipe.

 - Place a catch bucket beneath the disposal's drain trap.
 Use channel-type pliers to disconnect the slip-nut fittings on the drain trap, and remove the trap.
 It's not uncommon for water to spill out of the pipes as you disconnect them.